ZHANGJialiHappy/med-ai-assistant/README.md

 ## Inspiration

-This project was inspired by the real-life need to help parents and family members understand their medical reports, especially when they are written in English or contain complex medical terminology.
+This project was inspired by the real-life need to help parents understand their medical reports, especially when they are written in English or contain complex medical terminology.

----

-## License